Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: The Tradeoff Between the Number of Active and Passive Reflecting Units

 \subsubsection{Number Optimization}

-Given the transmission time, the optimal phase shift, and the amplification factor, we focus on optimizing the number of active units for maximizing the offloading rate.
+Given the transmission time, the optimal phase shift, and the amplification factor, we focus on optimizing the number of active units to maximize the offloading rate.
 Then, problem (\ref{eq45}) can be reduced to

 Then, we substitute $\rho_k^*$ in (\ref{eq54}) into problem (\ref{eq55}), and problem (\ref{eq55}) can be reduced to

 Then, we have the following Proposition.